QuadPiece/list-fm/README.md

 list.fm is a simple site to show your recent last.fm tracks that requires minimal setup

-you can find a demo here: http://test.quad.moe/tracks/
+You can find a demo here: http://test.quad.moe/tracks/

 How to set up
 =======